tbh-98/Hypergraph-MLP/README.md

 A quick summary of different folders:

-- 'baselines' contains the source code for our baselines.
+- 'baselines_hypergnn' contains the source code for our baseline hypergraph neural networks.

 - 'ours' contains the source code for our Hypergraph-MLP.